menisadi/menisadi.github.io/_posts/2025-10-19-hebneovim.md

 author: Meni
 ---

-I've been using Neovim as my daily driver at coding tasks for a 2 years now.
+I've been using Neovim as my daily driver for coding tasks for two years now.
-Meanwhile, anything which is not code related - thoughts, ideas, plans, I been using MS Word or Google Docs.
+Meanwhile, for anything not code-related: thoughts, ideas, plans, I've been using MS Word or Google Docs.
-This is due to the fact that, beside coding, I write on Hebrew, and as Hebrew is written from right to left and uses its own set of letters I avoided using Neovim for those tasks.
+This is because, besides coding, I write in Hebrew, and since Hebrew is written from right to left and uses its own set of letters, I avoided using Neovim for those tasks.
-As anyone who uses Vim / Neovim knows, as soon as you become used to it any other text editing tool feels weird.
+As anyone who uses Vim or Neovim knows, once you get used to it, any other text editing tool feels weird.
-So, I wanted to do give a Neovim a try and write my Hebrew stuff **inside Neovim**.
+So, I wanted to give Neovim a try and start writing my Hebrew stuff **inside Neovim**.

-It took some time (not too much, though), but I think I made it, and for the last several days I've been slowly migrating my Hebrew writing into Neovim.
+It took some time (not too much, though), but I think I made it.
+For the last several days, I've been slowly migrating my Hebrew writing into Neovim.
-So here's the path I took, for those who just want the final config - [here it is](#my-full-hebrew-rtl-configuration).
+So here's the path I took.
+For those who just want the final config [here it is](#my-full-hebrew-rtl-configuration).

 ---

-## Step 1 — Read the docs
+## Step 1 - Read the docs

-I started by looking at the official docs and found out that Neovim exposes the following essentials:
+I started by looking at the [official Neovim Hebrew docs](https://neovim.io/doc/user/hebrew.html) and found out that Neovim exposes the following essentials:

-- `rightleft` to draw lines from right to left.
+- [`rightleft`](https://neovim.io/doc/user/options.html#'rightleft') to draw lines from right to left.
-- `keymap=hebrew` to map keys, while the keyboard is in fact set to English, for typing Hebrew.
+- [`keymap=hebrew`](https://neovim.io/doc/user/options.html#'keymap') to map keys, while the keyboard is actually set to English, for typing Hebrew.

-In addition from skimming various configurations online I understood that I also need the following:
+In addition, from skimming various configurations online, I learned that I also needed the following:

-- `iminsert` and `imsearch` to switch input method for insert/search.
+- [`iminsert`](https://neovim.io/doc/user/options.html#'iminsert') and [`imsearch`](https://neovim.io/doc/user/options.html#'imsearch') to switch input method for insert/search.

-From what I understand those two tells Neovim to actually use the keymap and not rely on the OS typing setup.
+From what I understand, those two tell Neovim to actually use the keymap instead of relying on the OS typing setup.
-Note that Neovim automatically modify those when you change the keymap, but I guess it is better to state this explicitly and not rely on this underlying behaviour.
+Note that Neovim automatically modifies those when you change the keymap, but I think it’s better to state this explicitly and not rely on that underlying behavior.
-Also, there is a key-binding which can toggle this when it is set automatically, and I don't want to allow it.
+Also, there’s a key binding that can toggle this automatically, and I don’t want to allow it.
+The docs mention some more options like `rlc` and `revins`, but for now I found that either their default values were already fine for me or their behavior was shadowed by one of the other commands.

-I started with simply applying those settings.
+I started by simply applying those settings manually.
-It worked, but I didn't love the experience and lots of people online say the same: Vim/Neovim isn't great for **bidi** (as in bi-directional writing) in the first place, and that is actually by design as they "inherent" this from the terminal itself.
+It worked, but I didn’t love the experience, and lots of people online say the same: Vim/Neovim isn’t great for **bidi** (bi-directional writing) in the first place.
+That’s actually by design, as they *inherit* this limitation from the terminal itself[^salt].
-Instead threads online suggested that Emacs, as it relies on its own rendering system, which supports bidi, is the preferred option.
+Instead, threads online suggested that Emacs, which relies on its own rendering system and supports bidi, is the preferred option ([see discussion](https://github.com/neovim/neovim/issues/553), [SuperUser thread](https://superuser.com/questions/455155/bidi-support-in-vim-should-i-revert-to-notepad)).
-Ok, I guess I could give Emacs a try, I'm not a hater or something.
+Okay, I figured I could give Emacs a try.
+I’m not a hater or anything.

 ---

-## Step 2 — A brief Emacs tangent (and why I returned)
+## Step 2 - A brief Emacs tangent (and why I returned)

-I decided to go with Doom Emacs, which seems like the best way to enter the Emacs world.
+I decided to go with [Doom Emacs](https://github.com/doomemacs/doomemacs), which seems like the best way to enter the Emacs world.
-The installation process was not too bad and I could get a basic, usable Emacs configuration to work in half an hour or so.
+The installation process wasn’t too bad, and I managed to get a basic, usable Emacs configuration running in about half an hour.
 Emacs rendered Hebrew nicely, the people online were right, I guess.
-Next thing was to tweak it a bit to make my writing flow more smooth.
+Next, I wanted to tweak it a bit to make my writing flow more smoothly.
-I started reading about elisp, but then I suddenly stooped.
+I started reading about elisp, but then I suddenly stopped.
-I realized that I'm entering complete new and rich territory and to be honest, I didn't want to invest so much time to learn a whole new paradigm and a new language and overall get in a new ecosystem/config right now.
+I realized that I was entering a completely new and rich territory, and to be honest, I didn’t want to invest so much time learning a whole new paradigm, a new language, and an entirely new ecosystem right now.
-Also, my little Emacs experiment made me realize that in fact I rarely use Hebrew and English mixed, so I don't really need bidi support, I only needed **one direction at a time**!
+Also, my little Emacs experiment made me realize that I rarely use Hebrew and English mixed, so I don’t really need bidi support, I only need **one direction at a time**!
 So I went back to Neovim to give it a deeper try.

 ---

-## Step 3 — Make a tiny RTL toggle (the minimally useful bit)
+## Step 3 - Make a tiny RTL toggle (the minimally useful bit)

-I took off from the place I left and found out that wrapping those basic options behind a tiny toggle helped a lot.
+I picked up where I left off and found that wrapping those basic options behind a tiny toggle helped a lot.
-It wasn't yet good enough in my opinion but it was a usable start.
+It wasn’t perfect yet, but it was a usable start.
-At this point all I added was just the simplest working toggle and a hotkey:
+At this point, all I added was a simple working toggle and a hotkey:

 ```lua
 local function HebrewToggle()